dtq94/License-Status-Classification/README.md

 The dataset used is a licensed dataset.
 It contains information about 86K different businesses over various features.
 The target variable is the status of license which has five different categories.

 ## Tech Stack
-Language: Python
+- Language: Python
-Libraries: pandas, scikit_learn, category_encoders, numpy, os, seaborn, matplotlib
+- Libraries: pandas, scikit_learn, category_encoders, numpy, os, seaborn,
+matplotlib, hyperopt, xgboost

 ## Approach
 - Data Description